 And it all happened amidst questions of what would be in a tournament that didn’t even see Tiger Woods set foot on the grounds due to injury.

 Now that the dust is settling, where does this leave the golf world?

 Have we finally found someone to go head-to-head with Tiger, when others in the past – David Duval being the prime example – couldn’t?
-Is McIlroy instead primed to be the next Tiger, leaving Woods in the dust, or does Tiger still have a chance to eclipse Jack Nicklaus’ major championship record?
-Or do we perhaps have a future where McIlroy himself could eventually cause a threat to that record?
+Is McIlroy primed to be the next Tiger, leaving Woods in the dust?
+Does Tiger still have a chance to eclipse Jack Nicklaus’ major championship record?
+Or do we perhaps have a future where McIlroy himself could eventually threaten that record?